 - Committed to anti-racist practices, tangible diversity and inclusion efforts, and decolonizing science

 Prospective graduate students are encouraged to familiarize themselves with my research (google scholar page here).
-Students with an interest in high-latitude research may be a particularly good fit.
-Strong written and oral communication and lived experiences are highly valuable.
+Though my specialty is in humpback whale communication, I encourage prospective students to consider research beyond that topic.
+Highly motivated students with an interest in high-latitude research may be a particularly good fit.
+Strong written and oral communication, intellectual and academic independence, and lived experiences are highly valuable.

 I strongly recommended that you reach out to me before applying for graduate study so that we can assess fit, and potentially seek external funding prior to your application.
 Graduate work is typically funded through a combination of fellowships, research positions, and teaching assistantships.